bentex2006/tg-bot_temp-mail/DOMAIN_SETUP_GUIDE.md

-# kalanaagpur.com Email Domain Setup Guide
+# Email Domain Setup Guide

 ## Step 1: Cloudflare DNS Configuration

-Login to your Cloudflare dashboard and go to DNS settings for kalanaagpur.com:
+Login to your Cloudflare dashboard and go to DNS settings for your domain:

 ### MX Records (Email Routing)
 ```